Application planner: quick tips for graduate job-hunters

 Step 1: Preparation: make yourself the ideal applicant

 - Know what employers want Always check minimum degree requirements and what degree disciplines are required before you start applying.
-Find out what general competences (eg communication and teamworking) and what specific skills (eg office IT skills) are wanted.
+Find out what general competencies (eg communication and teamworking) and what specific skills (eg office IT skills) are wanted.

 Step 2: Graduate applications: the essentials